breadcat/blog.minskio.co.uk/content/quotes.md

 >Thank you for pressing the self-destruct button <!-- spaceballs -->

 >Thanks, I hate it <!-- reddit -->

+>That anime hologram's just not that into you <!-- archer -->

 >That’s my secret Cap'.
 I’m always tired. <!-- avengers -->